 1 oz German Hallertau Hops (4.5%) - added immediately after boil

 *If you prefer to use liquid yeast, Wyeast 2124 Bohemian Lager or White Labs WLP830 German Lager are said to be the equivalent Weihenstephan sourced strains.
-You'll need to use 8 packs/vials or make an appropriate starter
+You'll need ~860 billion cells (8-9 fresh packs) or an equivalent starter.

 Purchasing through our affiliate links helps support our site at no extra cost to you.
 We thank you!

 Notes / Process

 - Add 500mg potassium metabisulphite to 20 gallons water to remove chlorine / chloramine (if required).

 - Water treated with brewing salts to our Balanced flavour profile: Ca=50, Mg=10, Na=16, Cl=70, SO4=70.
 (Hit minimums on Ca and Mg, keep the Cl:SO4 ratio low and equal.
 Do not favour flavour / maltiness or bitterness / dryness.
 For balanced beers.).
 For complete details on how to adjust your water, refer to our step by step Water Adjustment guide.

 - Single infusion mash at 154F for 90 mins.